 - The time that the static is kept away will depend largely on the type of coat and the level of use.
 Though some coats may need to be sprayed weekly, others may only require monthly sprays to keep the lint at bay.

 - Hand washing is the best method to keep the static down.
 Although it can be difficult and time consuming, it is well worth the time and effort to keep your coat looking its best and minimize the amount of lint that accumulates.
+If hand washing isn’t an option, use the gentlest cycle on your washing machine and do not add any other items to the wash.

 - Though the above methods will greatly reduce the amount of lint, it may still be necessary to remove lint from time to time.
 Keep a lint roller handy (there’s even travel rollers that will fit inside of a purse or briefcase) for quick touch ups.